kevinctofel/Gatsby/posts/microsoft-surface-duo-dual-screens-and-dual-personalities.md

 Frankly, I look at the Duo as a small folding tablet that just happens to have phone capabilities.
 Indeed, the size of it when unfolded is quite similar to the iPad Mini.

 And although Microsoft dubbed it the Duo over a year ago, I think the company should have said that "Duo" is just an internal product code name.
 A better, more descriptive name would have been Surface Booklet because that's really what it is: **A connected book-like tablet**.

 That would have dovetailed nicely with the Surface Book laptop as well, but I digress.

 To me, the Surface Duo fits in the space between a traditional smartphone and a traditional laptop in terms of usability and capability.
 That's the tablet space to me.

-My point is this: If you look at the Duo as a phone and compare it to other phones, you'll be disappointed.
+**My point is this**: If you look at the Duo as a phone and compare it to other phones, you'll be disappointed.
 Those devices will offer one or more better hardware features, such as a camera, mobile payments, wireless charging, etc....

-But none of them compare in terms of productivity to having two full-sized displays, each with a full app.
+But none of them compare in terms of my productivity to having two full-sized displays, each with a full app.
+Hopefully, software updates and a move to Android 11 address the few issues I'm experiencing.
+Even if they don't, I don't think I'll have to take advantage of the 60-day return policy for Surface Duo because it's a game-changer for me.